zenika-open-source/hygie/docs/guide/gettingStarted.md

 ### Add token access

-This project allow you to interact with Github and Gitlab repositories.
+This project allows you to interact with Github and Gitlab repositories.
 You can update commit status, add comments on issues or Pull Request/ Merge Request, etc.

 In order to do it, you have to get a _token_ of the repo you interact with.